-The managers says that the COP28 UN climate conference in December 2023 provided more evidence of nuclear power's integral role in the decarbonisation of energy, where a monumental international agreement was reached to triple nuclear generating capacity by 2050.
+The COP28 UN climate conference in December 2023 provided more evidence of nuclear power's integral role in the decarbonisation of energy, where a monumental international agreement was reached to triple nuclear generating capacity by 2050.

-For this to be achieved, they add, trillion of dollars of investment will be needed to fund a vast number of new projects and long-term demand for uranium would almost certainly surge.
-Due to a lack of sensitivity to the uranium price on the cost of nuclear energy generation - at \$80/lb the uranium cost is estimated to make up around 6% of the overall cost in the production of electricity meaning that material increases in the spot price are manageable for utilities, in their view.
-GCL's managers have confidence that the price of uranium will continue to rise.
+For this to be achieved, trillion of dollars of investment will be needed to fund a vast number of new projects.
+Long-term demand for uranium would almost certainly surge.
+Due to a lack of sensitivity to the uranium price on the cost of nuclear energy generation - at \$80/lb, the uranium cost is estimated to make up around 6% of the overall cost in the production of electricity meaning that material increases in the spot price are manageable for utilities - GCL's managers have confidence that the price of uranium will continue to rise.